zotroneneis/zotroneneis.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 My name is Anna-Lena.
 Welcome to my personal website!
-I am currently working at **Microsoft Research** in Cambridge, being one of the first Artificial Intelligence residents.
+I am currently working at **Microsoft Research** in Cambridge, UK, being one of the first Artificial Intelligence residents.

 News
 =====